World stocks on longest slide since November as Fed caution hits

-LONDON (Reuters) - Shares were stuck on their worst run since November on Monday, as caution gripped traders in a week in which the Federal Reserve is likely to raise U.S. interest rates and perhaps signal as many as three more hikes lie in store this year.
+LONDON (Reuters) - Share markets were stuck on their worst run since November on Monday, as caution gripped traders in a week in which the Federal Reserve is likely to raise U.S. interest rates and perhaps signal as many as three more lie in store this year.

-A near 1 percent drop for Europe’s main bourses <0#.INDEXE> amid a flurry of gloomy company news [.EU] and weaker Wall Street futures ESc1 meant MSCI’s main 47-country world stocks index .MIWD00000PUS was down for a fifth day running.
+A 0.6-1.2 percent drop for Europe’s main bourses <0#.INDEXE> amid a flurry of gloomy company news [.EU] and weaker Wall Street futures ESc1 meant MSCI’s main 47-country world stocks index .MIWD00000PUS was down for a fifth day.

-Japan's Nikkei .N225 ended down almost 1 percent in Asia too as its exporters were hit again by broad-based strength in the yen which was up for a third session in the last four in a lively currency market.
-JPY=
+The caution also came against the backdrop of global trade war worries which are set to dominated a two-day G20 meeting starting later in Argentina and there were plenty of idiosyncratic factors in play too.

+London's FTSE .FTSE was down almost double the rest Europe as a savage profit warning wiped more than half the value off one of its big tech firms and weak international commodity markets hit oil and gas firms and miners. [.L]

+The pound, though, was having its best day in almost two months against the euro EURGBP= as Britain’s Brexit negotiators appeared to be nearing a ‘transition’ deal with soon-to-be-former EU colleagues in Brussels.

-The dollar made ground on the euro, though, as bond traders saw the gap between 10-year German and U.S. government yields, referred to as the ‘transatlantic spread’, ratchet out to its widest since December 2016.
+The euro also fell against the dollar as bond markets sent the gap between 10-year German and U.S. government yields, referred to as the ‘transatlantic spread’, out to its widest since December 2016.
 DE10YT=RR US10YT=RR.

-Many analysts had been expecting that spread to narrow as the ECB neared the end of its stimulus this year but it hasn’t proved the case.
-The shorter-dated 2-year borrowing cost gap has been at its widest level in over 20 years in recent days.
+Many analysts had been expecting that spread to be narrowing as the ECB nears the end of its stimulus program, but it hasn’t proved the case.
+The shorter-dated 2-year borrowing cost gap is near its widest level in over 20 years.
 DE2YT=RR US2YT=RR

 “There has been the narrative of supposed policy convergence between the ECB and the Fed, but that is just not the reality,” said Saxo Bank’s head of FX strategy John Hardy.